gausec/KingRailPopGen/README.md

 ***

 ### Funding Sources
-Grant funding for this project was generously provided by The Garden Club of America, The Carolina Bird Club, and The Association of Field Ornithologists.
+Grant funding for this project was generously awarded by The Garden Club of America, The Carolina Bird Club, and The Association of Field Ornithologists.

 ***